ktw/MvcTricks.RoundTripModelBinding/README.md

 The main purpose is to avoid using a bunch of hidden values in views, for id's, collections and other values, which might even come from database queries.<br />
 <br />
 <br />
-The current release uses the System.Web.Script.Serialization.JavaScriptSerializer internally.<br />
+The current release uses <a href="https://github.com/ServiceStack/ServiceStack.Text">ServiceStack.Text</a> internally, which is the fastest and most compact text-based serializer for .NET.<br />
-So if the JavaScriptSerializer likes it, it is probably usable here too.<br />
-Currently these custom converters (serializers) are implemented:<br />
+Currently these types have their own serialization methods implemented:<br />
 <ul>
-    <li>DateTimeConverter (DateTime, DateTime?)</li>
-    <li>MailAddressConverter (MailAddress)</li>
+    <li>System.Net.Mail.MailAddress</li>
+    <li>System.Net.IPAddress</li>
 </ul>
 <h1>Warning!</h1>
 Do not use it on classes which are lazy loadable, like NHibernate entities.<br />
 Bad things will happen.<br />
 <br />
 <hr />
 <h1>Getting started - The easy way</h1>
 <b>Download the package from NuGet</b><br />
 <br>
 Search for "MvcTricks.RoundTripModelBinding" in your IDE, or run this packagemanager command:<br />
 PM> Install-Package MvcTricks.RoundTripModelBinding<br>
 <br />
 <b>Register the modelbinder</b><br />
 Method 1, setting the modelbinder as always on, using default settings:<br />
 Edit your Global.asax.cs file, and add the following to the Application_Start method:<br />
 <br />